pedromst2000/Cross_Sum_Number_App/README.md

 ## :computer: Cross Sum Number Compiler

-To compile the Cross Sum Number application into a standalone executable, use `PyInstaller` by following these steps in your terminal:
+To compile the Cross Sum Number application into a standalone executable, use `PyInstaller` by following these steps in your terminal (CMD):

 1. **Create virtual environment** (optional but recommended):
    Creating a virtual environment is optional but highly recommended.
 It helps isolate your project's dependencies, preventing conflicts with other Python packages and ensuring a smoother compilation process.
 To set up a virtual environment with `Python 3.11`, run: